 - Ensure that the patient/parent:

 - Has been given medications as ordered.

 Has made a follow-up appointment.

+- Has made a follow-up appointment.

-- Has a responsible adult to accompany him home (this is of particular importance for procedures done on underage patients).
+Has a responsible adult to accompany him home

+- (this is of particular importance for procedures done on underage patients).